atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 V
 I
 y
-“Never, " - replied he; “never shall “I see him as I have leen him, free “from the guilt by whkii he is now op“ “" ft tt. '
+Never, " - replied he; never shall I see him as I have leen him, free from the guilt by whkii he is now op " ft tt. '
 He Said no more, but strove to check